WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

 Things to Do in Hallstatt in Winter

 I visited Hallstatt in the fall, but I think that Hallstatt is beautiful at any time of the year.
 And especially in the winter months.
 So, what to do in Hallstatt in the winter?
 If you visit Hallstatt in December, make sure to visit the Christmas Market – given the size of Hallstatt, the Christmas Market is only open for a few days.
-This year, only on 7th & 8th December 2019 from 11 am to 6 pm.

 Other than that, a few special events take place – like the lantern walk at the beginning of December.